 Efficient touring strategy is important for park opening at Epcot.
 In this post, we offer rope drop tips, including what time to leave your Walt Disney World hotel, which attractions to prioritize, and anticipated wait times.
 We also answer the question of which popular ride to do first: Frozen Ever After, Test Track, or Soarin’ Around the World.

-Rope drop at Epcot has changed dramatically over the years, and that trend is unlikely to stop anytime soon with the Ratatouille trackless dark ride and Guardians of the Galaxy roller coaster opening in a few years.
+Rope drop at Epcot has changed dramatically over the years, and that trend is unlikely to stop anytime soon with the Remy’s Ratatouille Adventure trackless dark ride opening in 2020 and Guardians of the Galaxy roller coaster opening in 2021.
 Both of those are sure to be among the most popular attractions at Walt Disney World, and they’re going to be on opposite sides of the park, which will certainly throw a monkey wrench into Epcot touring plans.

 Personally, I still remember the days of rope drop in front of the Fountain of Nations with the Fab Five, when a “Family of the Day” was chosen to ride a Test Track car through Future World.
 While I’m still a little bitter we were never chosen for that, it was fun to watch a family experience a ‘Magical Moment’ to start the day.
 Nothing major, but a cute little experience, nonetheless.
 Unlike Magic Kingdom, there is no Epcot Welcome Show–it’s all about anxiously waiting until you can power walk to the first attraction of your morning…